bdeckard92/dupUT/01-Class-Content/01-HTML-Git-CSS/01-Activities/02-Attributes/README.md

 Work with a partner to resolve the following issues:

 * As a user, I should be able to see an image on the page and alternative text describing the image should be provided.

 * As a user, I should see background colors applied to each section and list item and the header text should be dark blue.

 ## Expected Behavior

 When a user opens the page, an image should appear and alternative text describing the image should be provided.

 When a user opens the page, each section and list item should have a background color applied and the header text should be dark blue.

 ## Actual Behavior

-When a user opens the page, no image appears and alternative text decribing the image is not shown.
+When a user opens the page, no image appears and alternative text describing the image is not shown.

-When a user opens the page, the header text is is not navy blue.
+When a user opens the page, the header text is not navy blue.

 When a user opens the page, each section and list item does not have a background color applied.

 ## Assets